 Word is actually optimized for 'fields'.
 The replacement of variables represented by fields is significantly faster than replacement of 'plain text' variables (although the speed difference is only noticeable in large documents with many variables).
 Pathagoras' competitors always use fields, regardless of whether the end user understands what they are or how to create them.
-The problem that Pathagoras sought to cure was the confusion that results.
+The problem that Pathagoras sought to cure was the confusion that results from use of fields.
 We developed a way to allow users to create variables with plain text characters with the need to inject fields into the mix.
-It would be Pathagoras, not the user, that would handle the heavy lifting involved creating, formatting and tying them to a data source.
+It would be Pathagoras, not the user, that would handle the heavy lifting involved with creating, formatting and tying them to a data source.

 But there are situations where fields are very appropriate, especially if you have a 'mature' document that is part of your collection.
 A 'mature' document is one where the variables are set and not likely to change.
 In such a case, you might consider 'embedding' the variables into the document.
 Once embedded, it is more difficult to change them.
 Everything else about the document assembly process, however, remains the same.